TravelMapping/HighwayData/hwy_data/FRA-IDF/README.md

 - `D173` south end is at km 0 post
 - `D317` is just a ramp of `D186`/`D307` interchange, not in HB

+*FRA-91 - Essonne:*
+- `D24` routing through Limours not clear.
+OSM and GM have different routings.
+2025 GSV does not show signs.
+Gone with GM.

 *FRA-92 - Hauts-de-Seine:*
 - wikisara overview is very incomplete, route articles exist for more routes, added everything that is confirmed by OSM and GM or GSV
 - `D13` is not indicated on OSM but on GM and GSV